knowledgetranslation/process/how_to_make_a_quality_website.md

 	* If there were problems to fix, return to step 1.

-1. Conduct automated performance testing.
+1. Conduct automated performance testing[^22].

 1. Fix any problems that arose during performance testing.

 	* Good performance should take priority over good aesthetics.
-Ideally you can achieve both, but in cases of conflict, optimize for performance.[^15]
+Ideally you can achieve both, but in cases of conflict, optimize for performance.[^23]

 	* If there were problems to fix, return to step 1.